wwcs2026/wwcs2026.github.io/program.md

 **Main activities:**

 -  Keynote talks: The workshop will feature three keynote lectures.
-Rafael Prieto-Curiel has already been confirmed as one of the keynote speakers, while the other two will be announced soon.
+Rafael Prieto-Curiel and Carmen Cabrera have already been confirmed as keynote speakers, while the other will be announced soon.
 Each keynote will last 90 minutes.